-My 6-hour flight from Noumea to Papeete, Tahiti was as terrific as a 6hr coach flight can be.
-The flight wasn’t full and I ended up with an entire row of 5 seats to myself…heaven!
+My 6-hour flight from Noumea to Papeete, Tahiti was as terrific as a 6-hour coach flight can be.
+The flight wasn’t full and I ended up with an entire row of five seats to myself…heaven!
 We landed in Papeete at dusk to a pounding rain.

-I had decided to spend my two nights on the island of Tahiti (1st and last night of the trip) in downtown Papeete instead of going out to one of the resort properties.
+I had decided to spend my two nights on the island of Tahiti (first and last night of the trip) in downtown Papeete instead of going out to one of the resort properties.
 Though Papeete is mostly uninspiring, it’s close to the airport which saves taxi fare and offers more food options.

 I’d done a little research on Papeete hotels and tried to find something cheap but clean and functional for my brief stays.
 I decided on the Hotel Tiare.
 The reviews on Trip Advisor were mixed but that seemed to be the case with all the hotels in the area.
 At $140/night, it was just about the cheapest thing in town and I figured how bad could it be?

 Needless to say, it was a less than glamorous start to my 8 nights in Tahiti.
 But I didn’t care because I was ridiculously excited about my morning flight to Bora Bora.
 It wasn’t the best night’s sleep but, on the plus side, the front desk clerk was very friendly and helpful and spoke perfect English.
 All in all, I think a solid budget option in a town with very few choices.

 The big plus to staying one night at Hotel Tiare again after Bora Bora was the fact that I could store a bag with them and not have to take everything with me for my 6 nights in Bora Bora.
 This was especially crucial because the Air Tahiti flights have extremely low baggage limits due to the weight restrictions for their aircraft.

-So, the bottom line is, if you plan to go to Bora Bora, you better pack light.
+The bottom line is, if you plan to go to Bora Bora, you better pack light.
 Even my small carry-on size bag would have weighed too much if I hadn’t taken 1/3 of the stuff out of it and left it at the Tiare.
 My flight was delayed by more than an hour due to the continuing lousy weather.
 I started to wonder if this rain was ever going to stop (little did I know).

 Flying to Bora Bora

 We finally got in the air and as we approached Bora Bora 40 minutes later, I realized I was going to miss out on one of the most exciting parts of coming to Bora Bora…flying over the stunning lagoons on approach to landing on the motu.

 When the boat docked there was a driver waiting with a Novotel sign.
 I hadn’t given the hotel my flight arrival information I was surprised to see him.
-But I guess they probably send a driver to meet the airport boat from all 3 flights each day.
+But I guess they probably send a driver to meet the airport boat from all three flights each day.

 Hotel #1 – Novotel Bora Bora

 The driver seemed to be an “independent contractor” working for the Novotel so I was able to cut a deal with him for 500xfp or only about $6.
 Not too shabby!
 Cheapest Tahiti transportation ever.
 (The Novotel’s boat transfer fee would have been $60 if I had arranged for it.)

 At $120/night, the Novotel was a true steal.
 I would happily recommend it to anyone planning a holiday in Bora Bora.
 Spending a night or two there before heading out to one of the more expensive hotels would save hundreds…and trust me, you’ll need that extra cash to be able to eat around here!

 Not only was the Novotel a great deal, it totally lived up to the glowing reviews it gets on Trip Advisor.
 The hotel shares a beautiful beach with the more expensive Sofitel Bora Bora Marara Resort property next door.
 The lobby, restaurant, bar and pool are all right on the beach and the rooms are across the street surrounding a garden.

 I did take advantage of one of the local pearl farms’ offer to pick up guests and bring them to their store to learn about the Tahitian black pearls (and of course shop a little – though I didn’t buy anything).
 It was a nice way to pass an hour or two and it got me a free ride into the main town of Viatape where I even found a place with good, reasonably-priced food and cheap wifi.

 Hotel #2 – Le Meridien Bora Bora

 After the Novotel, my next hotel for nights #3 and #4 was Le Merdien Bora Bora.
 This hotel was my splurge for the trip.
 Like most of Bora Bora’s resorts, it was located on its own private motu and the only way to get there was by boat.

-My main reason for choosing Le Meridien Bora Bora and splurging on these 2 nights here was the resort’s Sea Turtle Sanctuary.
+My main reason for choosing Le Meridien Bora Bora and splurging on these two nights here was the resort’s Sea Turtle Sanctuary.
 One of only a few of its kind in the world (and the only one on Bora Bora) the Meridien’s inner lagoon allows guests to learn about and swim with these beautiful creatures.
 I was dying to do that.

 Unfortunately, in addition to the weather, the sea turtle experience turned out to be another disappointment.
 Though I was able to attend their daily feedings and learn about the sea turtles from the director of the program, due to the weather (curses!) all the turtles had been corralled for safe-keeping within the lagoon.

-All of the turtles in the Meridien sanctuary are under 3 years old and too young to be released into the wild.
+All of the turtles in the Meridien sanctuary are under three years old and too young to be released into the wild.
 When they reach an appropriate age they will be tagged and released into the Pacific, free to roam where they like.

 On the plus side, my overwater bungalow at the Meridien was completely wonderful and had stunning views of Bora Bora’s famous Mt.
 Otemanu (in the fleeting moments it wasn’t obscured by clouds).
 The other downer was the condition of the lagoons around the island.